ifratmitul/ifratmitul/readme.md

 ## I'm a recent Computer Science Graduate!

-- 🔭 I’m currently working on a .NET Projects!
+- 🔭 I’m currently working on to become a full stack developer
 - 🌱 Learning everything 🤣
 - 👯 I’m looking for a job where i will be able to contribute with my skill
-- 🥅 2020 Goals: Is to become a Full stack developer

 - ⚡ Fun fact: I love to play games

 ### Connect with me: